edgonzalesjr/SOC-Automation-Lab/README.md

 - Installation and Configuration
   - Installation of Sysmon on Windows 10 client, Wazuh, Shuffle and TheHive.
   - Troubleshooting of installation, setup and configuration issues.
 - Server Configuration and Connectivity
   - Configuring Wazuh, Shuffle, and TheHive.
   - Connecting Windows 10 client to Wazuh and verifying service status.
 - Telemetry Ingestion and Threat Detection
   - Configuring telemetry ingestion from Windows 10 client to Wazuh.
   - Setting up Sysmon and editing configuration files for log collection.
   - Creating custom alerts and managing detection for specific threats (e.g., Mimikatz).
   - Restarting services and verifying alert functionality.
 - Integration and Automation
   - Integrating Wazuh, TheHive and Shuffle for automated incident response.
-  - Automating alerts and notifications to analysts thru Email.
+  - Automating alerts and notifications to analyst thru Email.
   - Utilizing VirusTotal for hash and IP address reputation checks.
   - Configuring TheHive for case management.
   - Implementing real-time automated actions, such as IP blocking.